ray-project/ray/doc/source/ray-air/examples/torch_detection.md

 ### Generate predictions on the test data

+`Predictors` let you perform scalable [batch prediction](batch-prediction) and [online inference](air-serving-guide).
+To evaluate the model, you'll use `BatchPredictor` to perform inference in a distributed fashion.

 Create a `BatchPredictor` and pass `TorchDetectionPredictor` to the constructor.
-Then, call `BatchPredictor.predict` to detect objects in the test dataset.
+Then, call `BatchPredictor.predict` to detect objects in the test data.

 ```python
 from ray.train.batch_predictor import BatchPredictor